nbd-wtf/poncho/README.md

   "isDev": true, // controls log level and where are logs displayed

-  "requireSecret": false, // setting this to true will make it so only clients with this secret can get hosted channels "permanentSecrets": [] // you can specify static secrets here that can be used by clients when "requireSecret" is true }
+  "requireSecret": false, // setting this to true will make it so only clients with this secret can get hosted channels "permanentSecrets": [], // you can specify static secrets here that can be used by clients when "requireSecret" is true "disablePreimageChecking": false // setting this to true will make it so poncho won't fetch and parse all bitcoin blocks looking for rogue preimages
+}
 ```

 The branding information won't be used unless contact URL and logo file are set.
 The logo should be a PNG file also placed under `$LIGHTNING_DIR/bitcoin/poncho/` and specified as a relative path.

+Setting `disablePreimageChecking` to `true` will drastically decrease resource consumption since it won't fetch and parse all Bitcoin blocks.
+It is recommended if you are offering hosted channels only to trusted people or yourself.
+If you are a public entity offering channels to random people it is not recommended since it opens up the possibility of _reputational_ damage against you, see [this part of the spec about the preimage checking](https://github.com/fiatjaf/blips/blob/blip-hosted-channels/blip-0012.md#dealing-with-problems).

 (Remember to remove the JSON comments in the file above otherwise it won't work.)